00 Overview 01 Background 02 Exposure Control

 Check out examples of measures at each control level by clicking the titles below:

-Personal protective equipment measures refer to the use of specialized equipment that is designed to minimize exposure to a variety of health hazards when worn appropriately.
+Personal protective equipment (PPE) measures refer to the use of specialized equipment that is designed to minimize exposure to a variety of health hazards when worn appropriately.
+Examples include medical masks, eye protection, gowns, gloves, and respirators (e.g., N95 respirators or equivalent).
 PPE is considered a less protective infection prevention and exposure control measure because although the use of PPE is the most visible in the hierarchy of controls, it is effective only when used in conjunction with all the other control measures.
-PPE must be suited to the task and must be worn and disposed of properly.
-Examples include: wearing a mask in certain settings, and in health-care settings, using medical masks, eye protection, gowns, gloves, and N95 respirators when indicated.
+PPE should be worn in accordance with a point-of-care risk assessment, as required for the task.
+PPE must be worn and disposed of properly.

 At the locations of your clinical rotations, several levels of infection prevention and exposure controls will have been put into place to reduce the risk of person-to-person transmission of communicable diseases, including environmental, administrative, and PPE measures.